concourse/rfcs/033-archiving-pipelines/proposal.md

 Archived pipelines are permanently paused - no resource checking or job scheduling is performed.
 They should consume no scheduling resources - only database space for the build history.

-Archived pipelines may have their configuration stripped out, so that old credentials aren't stored forever.
+Archived pipelines may have their configuration stripped out so that credentials and other sensitive information isn't stored forever.
+(This also has the effect of making it impossible for the pipeline to accidentally run somehow.)

 Archived pipelines will be viewable in the web UI, but grouped into a separate section, hidden by default.

 Archived pipeline names exist in the same namespace as unarchived pipelines.

-Archived pipelines become read-only, and allow only the following operations:
+They can still be navigated to and interacted with by their name.

+## API implications

+Archived pipelines become read-only, to some extent.
+API operations that occur within the pipeline, such as triggering jobs and pinning/un-pinning resources, will be rejected.
+API operations to the pipeline itself behave as follows:

+* All pipeline API objects will include a new field, `"archived": true/false`.
+* `SaveConfig` (i.e. `fly set-pipeline`, `set_pipeline` step) will work.
+See [Un-archiving](#un-archiving).
+* `ListAllPipelines`, `ListPipelines`, and `GetPipeline` will continue to return archived pipelines.
+Hiding archived pipelines is the job of the web UI and `fly`, not the API.
-* `fly rename-pipeline`, so that an archived pipeline can be renamed to "reclaim" its name if desired
+* `DeletePipeline` will work, so that an archived pipeline can be removed for good.
+* `OrderPipelines` will work.
+The ordering of a pipeline is pretty unimpactful and users may want to order their archived pipelines too.
+* `PausePipeline` will reject the request; archived pipelines are permanently paused.
+* `UnpausePipeline` will reject the request; archived pipelines are permanently paused.
+* `ExposePipeline` and `HidePipeline` will still work.
-* `fly destroy-pipeline`, so that an archived pipeline can be removed "for good"
+* `RenamePipeline` will work; this way an archived pipeline can be named something else so that its original name can be used for unrelated pipelines.

-Any web UI or `fly` interactions will fail at the API layer.
-Web UI elements may be hidden or disabled for archived pipelines.

 ## Automatic archiving